I try visiting another castle and go through Hell to get to Battle Creek

 One can look to this IMDb page to find another measure of his fame and popularity.
 It lists a writer’s credit for Curwood on 206 film titles – many of which came posthumously.
 The first movie based on his work was a silent film called Looking Forward.
 It was released 20 December 1910 and has quite an interesting plot.

 The 1949 film Kazan was based on Curwood’s 1914 novel of the same name.
 The plot, which seems possibly derivative of London’s White Fang, relates the story from the point of view of Kazan – a wolf-dog hybrid that escapes from a cruel owner and finds adventure and danger in the wild.
-Curwood’s approach to writing is probably summed up best by the statement seen in this photo:
+Curwood’s approach to writing is probably summed up best by the statement seen in this photo.

 The book sold more than 500,000 copies.

 The most recent feature film based on a Curwood story called The Grizzly King was released in 1988 under the title of The Bear.
-The story seems to have been based, at least in part, on a critical incident from the writer’s life that changed his both worldview and his relationship with nature.
+The story seems to have been based, at least in part, on a critical incident from the writer’s life that changed both his worldview and his relationship with nature.

 For Curwood, this turning point came on a 1914 hunting trip in the Canadian Rockies.
 As he recounted the story, he’d tried unsuccessfully on three separate occasions to shoot and kill a large bear he’d named Thor.
 At some point in one of his hunts, Curwood slipped, fell, and broke his gun.
 As he lay helpless on the ground, the massive bear reared menacingly above him but then walked away leaving Curwood unharmed.

-From this point forward in his life, Curwood became a staunch opponent of trophy hunting and a zealous conservationist.
+From this point in his life, Curwood became a staunch opponent of trophy hunting and a zealous conservationist.
 The incident also gave rise to one of his most often cited quotes from The Grizzly King, “The greatest thrill is not to kill but to let live.”

 You can find some of Curwood’s writing preserved by the Gutenberg Project.
 Here’s a link if you’re interested.